tritemio/FRETBursts/docs/source/installation.rst

 =======================

 FRETBursts can be installed as a standard python package either via `conda` or PIP (see below).
+Being written in python, FRETBursts runs on Mac OSX, Windows and Linux.

-In any case, to easily install the different dependencies, you need to install a **scientific python distribution**.
+In order to easily install the different dependencies, you need to install a **scientific python distribution**.
 If you don't know where to start just install
 `Continuum Anaconda <https://store.continuum.io/cshop/anaconda/>`_
 (free version).

-After installing FRETBursts, it is recommended that you download the `FRETBursts notebooks <https://github.com/tritemio/FRETBursts_notebooks/archive/master.zip>`__ to get started.
+After installing FRETBursts, it is recommended that you download and run the `FRETBursts notebooks <https://github.com/tritemio/FRETBursts_notebooks/archive/master.zip>`__ to get started.
 See :ref:`running_fretbursts`.

+For updates the latest version please refer to the `Release Notes (What's new?)<https://github.com/tritemio/FRETBursts/releases>`_.

 .. _package_install: